 Most malls, discount outlets and even neighborhood shops have upped their game to make retail entertaining and engaging.

 Freebies (Yes, they do still exist)

 A last-minute purchase or rental of certain items out of necessity can add up quickly.
-Pack plenty of sunscreen, rain ponchos, water bottles, band aids and even consider bringing along waterproof disposable camera or a stroller.
-Although many children once they reach a certain age will resist at first, after a long day of walking, he or she may end up begging to be pushed along.
+Pack plenty of sunscreen, rain ponchos, water bottles and Bandaids.
+Carry a small towel in your daypack for water ride soakings.
+Consider bringing along a stroller.
+Although many kids at a certain age will resist at first, after a long day of walking, they may end up begging to be pushed along.